 Microsoft accessibility features

 Microsoft's Ease of Access Centre enables adjustment to settings to make your PC easier to see, hear and use.
 On-board programs include: Magnifier, On-Screen Keyboard, Narrator Screen Reader, Speech recognitions, and keyboard control functions for mouse alternative navigation.
-View online at www.microsoft.com/enable/ or talk to Disability Support staff.
+View online at www.microsoft.com/enable/ or talk to Accessibility Services staff.